 The provision of 'financial services' is usually limited to financial service providers that are registered on the FSPR.
-A financial service includes (but is not limited to) any financial adviser service, brokering service, being a registered bank, acting as issuer or supervisor or regulated products, acting as an insurer, acting as a custodian, or being a licensed non-bank deposit taker.
+A financial service includes (but is not limited to) any financial advice service, a regulated client money or property service (including a custodial service, being a registered bank or NBDT, acting as issuer or supervisor or regulated products, acting as an insurer or acting as a custodian.
 To be registered, a provider needs to participate in an approved dispute resolution scheme (if it provides services to retail clients), and must not be disqualified from registration.